 Effective Kotlin Item 41: Use enum to represent a list of values

 When we have to represent a constant set of possible options, a classic choice is to use an enum.
 For instance, if our website offers a concrete set of payment methods, we can represent them in our service using the following enum class:

 Since each enum is an instance of the enum class, it can hold values that are always item-specific:

-It is not good practice to make such values mutable as they are static for each item, so we create a global static mutable state (see Item 1: Limit mutability).
+It is a bad practice to define mutable variables in enum classes, because they are static for each item, so this way we create a global static mutable state (see Item 1: Limit mutability).
 However, this functionality is often used to attach some constant values to each item.
 These constant values can be attached during the creation of each item using the primary constructor:

 Kotlin enums can even have methods whose implementations are also item-specific.
 When we define them, the enum class itself needs to define an abstract method, and each item must override it:

 However, this option is rarely used because it is more convenient to use a primary constructor parameter of functional type:

 An even more convenient option is to define an extension function.
 Notice that when we use enum values in a

 when expression, we do not need to add an

 else clause when we cover all the values.

 The power of enum is that its items are specific and constant.
 We can get all the items using this enum’s companion object’s

 values() function or the top-level